Last Updated on

 A few things we’re working on at our farm:

-not just using purchased products, but replacing some with reusables and homemade
+Not just using purchased products, but replacing some with reusables and homemade.

-not just owning equipment and machinery, but being able to repair it
+We aren’t just owning equipment and machinery, but being able to repair it

-Because ultimately, we would like to be able to live our life without depending on any source beyond walking distance for
+Because ultimately, we would like to be able to live our life without depending on any source beyond walking distance for:

-groceries, household supplies
+- Groceries, household supplies

-garden seeds, planting supplies, soil amendments
+- Garden seeds, planting supplies, soil amendments

-replacement livestock, livestock feed
+- Replacement livestock, livestock feed

 That doesn’t mean we won’t purchase these things when they’re readily available and affordable.